CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

-Note that for a sentence $W$ and a set $A \subset S_W$, the number of generating vertices does not depend on the ordering, and we denote the number of generating vertices in $W$ by $F(W,A)$. \end{definition} It follows immediately that for a sentence $W \in \WW_{p,k}$ and $A =\phi$, the number of generating vertices in $W$ is $|W|+k$, where $|W|$ denotes the number of distinct letters in $S_W$.
-We explain the concept of generating vertex through the following example: \begin{example} Consider the sentence $W=(abca,addc,aedc,ebbd)$.
-For $W$, the set of generating vertices is $\{(1,0),(1,1),(1,2),(1,3),(2,0),(2,2),(3,0),(3,2),(4,0)\}$. \end{example} Soon, we shall see that the concept of generating vertices play an important role in determining the cardinality of $\Pi_L(W)$.
-In this regard, the introduction of vertices such that $j=0$ is intuitive as for each word $w_i$, a circuit is a map from $\{0,1,2,\ldots , p\}$ and to count the number of different possibilities of circuits $\pi_i$, $\pi_i(0)$ also needs to be determined.
-We first present an example that contains important ideas required to determine cardinality of $\Pi_L^*(W)$.
+Observe from the definition of generating vertex that corresponding to each letters in $S_W$ that are not present in $A$ there exists a unique generating vertex, and further every generating vertex other than $(u,0)$ is of this form.
+Therefore given a sentence $W$ and a set $A \subset S_W$, the total number of generating vertices does not depend on the ordering, and we denote the number of generating vertices in $W$ by $F(W,A)$.
+In particular for a sentence $W \in \WW_{p,k}$ and $A =\phi$, the number of generating vertices in $W$ is $|W|+k$, where $|W|$ denotes the number of distinct letters in $S_W$.

+\begin{example} Consider the sentence $W=(abca,addc,aedc,ebbd)$.
+The set of generating vertices of $W$ is $\{(1,0),(1,1),(1,2),(1,3),(2,0),(2,2),(3,0),(3,2),(4,0)\}$. \end{example} Soon, we shall see that the concept of generating vertices play an important role in determining the cardinality of $\Pi_L(W)$.
+In this regard, the introduction of vertices of the form $(u,0)$ is intuitive, since for each word $w_i$ a circuit is a map from $\{0,1,2,\ldots , p\}$ and to count the number of different possibilities of circuits $\pi_i$, $\pi_i(0)$ also needs to be determined.
+We first present an example that contains important ideas required to determine the cardinality of $\Pi_L^*(W)$.

 \begin{example} Consider the word $w=abab$ and let $L: [N] \rightarrow \Z^d$ be a link function obeying Assumption \ref{Condition B}.
 Considering $w$ as a sentence in $\WW_{p,1}$, the set of generating vertices of $w$ is $\{(1,0),(1,1),(1,2)\}$.